It's 800-941-Sean, if you want to be a part of the program.

 They are radical.

-Do you think Mama?
+Do you think moments are not?

-But you just said all the magas hate the Dems.
+But you just said all the MAGAs hate the Dems.

-What are the magas?
+What are the MAGAs?

 Isn't that lumping people together?